Agencies Responsible for regulating drones in the United States of America

 Notes for operating Commercial Drone Services in the USA

-If you have a small drone less than 55 pounds, you can fly for work or business by following the Part 107 guidelines.
+If you have a small drone under 55 pounds, you can fly for work or business by following the Part 107 guidelines.

 Note: The Operations Over People rule became effective on April 21, 2021.
 Drone pilots operating under Part 107 may fly at night, over people and moving vehicles without a waiver as long as they meet the requirements defined in the rule.
 Airspace authorizations are still required for night operations in controlled airspace under 400 feet.